JumpstartLab/new_curriculum/README.md

 There is a rake task for indexing the tutorial pages:

-* `rake index:generate` for indexing pages.
+* `rake pages:generate` for generate, index and store pages in the database.
-* `rake index:drop` for deleting the index.
+* `rake index:drop` for deleting the pages in the database.
-* `rake index:setup` for deleting the index and indexing the pages.
+* `rake index:setup` for deleting the pages and regenerating them.

 ### ToDo

-* Install Solr for searching the pages.
 * Improve test coverage.
 * Implement liquid tags for rendering terminal outputs.